DNLF Fellowships

 • Title of the intended DNLF research project.

 • Brief description of the intended DNLF research project (max.
-1 page) that bridges the divide between the humanities and/or social sciences and the natural and/or technological sciences.
+1 page) that bridges the divide between the humanities and/or social sciences and the natural, life and/or technological sciences.
 The description should be explicit on the interaction of specific alpha/beta/gamma elements and how the research project will encourage research at the interface of these different scientific areas.
 It should also describe the possible societal impact as well as plans for one or more publications.

 • Brief outline of the NIAS-Lorentz workshop related to the fellowship topic (max.
 3 pages: see Guidelines for a DLF Workshop Outline (PDF)).